Grv-Singh/showwcase-challenge-app/README.md

 # Showwcase React Challenge
 User Form & dashboard for Educational Background - Take Home challenge

-# NOTE : API bypassed no. of requests, in a free subscripition
+# NOTE : API for Degree & Field of study autocomplete, bypassed no. of requests, in a free subscripition

 # Stats
 There is **now a single Repo** but earlier, unfortunately did blunder in making multple repos.
 For sake of version control history, below are stats for them ⤵